THE STANDARD

 • Baseline: Program Entry.

-• Quarterly Audit: To track adaptation.
+• Quarterly Audit: To track adaptation and verify the architecture.

 • Event-Specific: Pre-mission or Pre-selection baselining.